estamos/LoginRegistration/README.md

 [Web application](http://83.212.111.93:8080/estamos)

+## Note
+If the web application is not working probably the virtual machine is not running .

 ## Info
 In this repo, it is provided the code to create a Web app deployed on a virtual machine hosted at [GRNET's cloud service | ~okeanos](https://okeanos.grnet.gr) with Registration and Login functionality for users using :